Beee4life/acf-city-selector/README.md

 <a name="usage"></a>
 ### Usage

-3 values are stored in an array:
+When the field is used a single field, 3 values are stored in an array:

     array(3) {
       ["countryCode"]=>